Bimal022/myntra_clone/README.md

 ## Overview

 This project is a clone of the Myntra app, built with Flutter framework.
-It aims to replicate the main features and user interface of the Myntra app, allowing users to browse and shop for fashion items.

-## Features

-- Browse and search for fashion items
-- View detailed product information and images
-- Add items to cart and proceed to checkout
-- Apply filters and sorting options
-- User authentication and profile management

 ## Screenshots